Barley and Brown Ale CrepesBy Turntable Kitchen

 - Repeat with the rest of the batter.
 Adjust the heat so as to not burn the crepes (I tend to make my crepes on medium heat).

-- Top the crepes with apple or pear butter, and enjoy with the rest of the beer.
+- Top the crepes with apple or pear butter, and enjoy with the rest of the brown ale.

 - These are best eaten as soon as they’re made, but Kim suggests a nifty trick: freeze the crepes, separating them with parchment paper and wrap them in plastic.
 Then, enjoy at will.